Confluex/mule-labs/README.md

 * [Module: confluex-test-notifications] (#confluex-test-notifications)
 * [Using the Extensions] (#using-the-extensions)

+**Groovy Examples**

+Most of the examples documented here are using Groovy instead of Java.
+Feel free to use Java if you wish.
+There is no Groovy requirement (your Mule container comes with Groovy and you should really check it out though!).

 ## confluex-test-http

 Mock HTTP testing library for mocking out interaction to HTTP endpoints from within Mule FunctionalTestCase (although